tinygo-org/tinygo-site/content/lang-support/stdlib.md

 The compiler gave the following error when this package was imported:

 <pre># archive/zip
-../../../.gvm/gos/go1.13/src/archive/zip/register.go:106:21: Map not declared by package sync ../../../.gvm/gos/go1.13/src/archive/zip/register.go:107:21: Map not declared by package sync ../../../.gvm/gos/go1.13/src/archive/zip/struct.go:180:19: fi.ModTime undefined (type os.FileInfo has no field or method ModTime)
+../../.gvm/gos/go1.14/src/archive/zip/reader.go:60:19: cannot use f (variable of type *os.File) as io.ReaderAt value in argument to r.init: missing method ReadAt
-../../../.gvm/gos/go1.13/src/archive/zip/reader.go:61:19: cannot use f (variable of type *os.File) as io.ReaderAt value in argument to r.init: missing method ReadAt
+../../.gvm/gos/go1.14/src/archive/zip/struct.go:180:19: fi.ModTime undefined (type os.FileInfo has no field or method ModTime)
 </pre>